Vopaaz/checkpointing/docs/docs/comparison.md

 ### Limited hashable types

-cachier can only work on very limited data types as arguments.
+cachier can only work on minimal data types as arguments.

 ```python
 import numpy as np